 Playing the blame game

 “One for all, and all for one” as the old saying goes.
-To put it simply: leaders should accountable for their team.
+To put it simply: leaders should be accountable for their team.
 Passing blame or isolating team members will only create a toxic culture.
-Leaders who pass blame simply avoiding taking responsibility and focusing on the problem rather than solving it.
+Leaders who pass blame simply avoid taking responsibility and focus on the problem rather than solving it.